Hi! I am Glaiza M. Macaspac, a CPA in the Philippines.

 I am very slooowwwww.
 I mentioned previously that I already started reviewing in August 2018.
 Almost 2 months have passed, and I am not even halfway done.
 So, I did some self-assessment reflections and asked and answered the following questions:

-I went back to the reason why I wanted to be a CIA in the first place.
+I went back to the reason why I wanted to be a CIA in the Philippines in the first place.
 Do I still want it?

 Answer (A): Definitely, Yes.

 What keeps me from studying according to my plan/schedule?